 One of the biggest impediments to practicing the deadlift is that a traditional deadlift requires a 7 foot bar.
 Not many people have a barbell like that at home, and not even all gyms have good barbells.
 Additionally, some people prefer not to do a barbell deadlift.
 That is OK.

-How to Perform the Band Deadlift
+How to do the Band Deadlift

 stand with both feet on an appropriately resistant band